 A small bird, of the family Sittidae, having long wings and a short tail.

-Nuthatch (AM-60) was laid down by the Defoe Shipbuilding Co., Bay City, Mich., 22 May 1941; launched 16 September 1942; sponsored by Mrs. Charles D. Swain; and commissioned 19 November 1942, Comdr.
-D. D. Humphreys in command.
+Nuthatch (AM-60) was laid down on 22 May 1941 at Bay City, Mich., by the Defoe Shipbuilding Co.; launched on 16 September 1942; sponsored by Mrs. Charles D. Swain; and commissioned on 19 November 1942, Cmdr.
+Denis D. Humphreys, D-V(G), USNR, in command.

 Nuthatch then crossed the Great Lakes, steamed down the St. Lawrence, into the Atlantic and proceeded along the east coast for shakedown.
-Between January 1943 and April 1944, Nuthatch served in the Atlantic Fleet Convoy Escort Group, operating on the "Sugar" runs.
+Between January 1943 and April 1944, Nuthatch served in the Atlantic Fleet Convoy Escort Group, operating on the Sugar runs.
 Homeported at Norfolk, she operated to and from Santiago, Cuba; Curacao, N.W.I.; Bermuda; St. Thomas, V.I.; San Juan, P.R.; Galveston and Port Arthur, Texas; and other small ports in the Caribbean Gulf area.
 Convoy organization on these runs consisted of one to three Naval or Merchant Marine cargo vessels and tankers, escorted by two or three AMs.

-Arriving Hampton Roads 15 June, Nuthatch underwent repairs and, on 18 September, sailed for Panama and duty with the Pacific Fleet.
-She arrived at Pearl Harbor 4 November only to receive orders to return to the United States for inactivation.
-Arriving at San Diego 31 December, she decommissioned 3 June 1946 and entered the Pacific Reserve Fleet.
-Redesignated MSF-60, 7 February 1955, Nuthatch remained in the Reserve Fleet at San Diego until struck from the Navy List 1 December 1966 and sunk as a target for the Pacific Fleet.
+Arriving at Hampton Roads on 15 June 1945, Nuthatch underwent repairs and, on 18 September, sailed for Panama and duty with the Pacific Fleet.
+She arrived at Pearl Harbor,Territory of Hawaii, on 4 November only to receive orders to return to the United States for inactivation.
+Arriving at San Diego, Calif., on 31 December, she was decommissioned on 3 June 1946 and entered the Pacific Reserve Fleet at Tongue Point, Oregon.